invertase/notifee/docs/react-native/docs/triggers.md

 };
 ```

+Please note, for iOS, a repeating trigger does not work the same as Android - the initial trigger cannot be delayed:
+- `HOURLY`: the starting date and hour will be ignored, and only the minutes and seconds will be taken into the account.
+If the timestamp is set to trigger in 3 hours and repeat every 5th minute of the hour, the alert will not fire in 3 hours, but will instead fire immediately on the next 5th minute of the hour.
-Please note that for iOS, a trigger with a repeat frequency will fire based on the time and not the date.
-For example, if it is January 1 at 10 AM and you schedule a daily recurring notification for January 2 at 11 AM, it will fire on January 1 at 11 AM and every day thereafter.
-For more details, please see the discussion [here](https://github.com/notifee/react-native-notifee/issues/241).
+- `DAILY`: the starting day will be ignored, and only the time will be taken into account.
+If it is January 1 at 10 AM and you schedule a daily recurring notification for January 2 at 11 AM, it will fire on January 1 at 11 AM and every day thereafter.
+- `WEEKLY`: the starting week will be ignored, and only the day and time will be taken into account.

+>  For more details, please see the discussion [here](https://github.com/notifee/react-native-notifee/issues/241).

 ## Interval Trigger